cgwire/kitsu/docs/getting-started-production/README.md

 ![Setting Task Type new](../img/getting-started/setting_task_new.png)

-But you can choose to use only specific Task Types, depending of the type of your production.
+But you can choose to use only specific Task Types, depending on the type of your production.

-For example you can create a 2D and A CGI workflow on your library, and add the needed task types into this production.
+For example, you can create a 2D and A CGI workflow on your library and add the needed task types into this production.

-On the "Task Types" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.
+On the "Task Types" tab, you can choose which status you want to use on this production, validate your choice with the "Add" button.

 ![Setting Add Task Type](../img/getting-started/setting_task_add.png)